EXPLORE: Student Organizations

 Dental Hygiene Club works to generate public awareness of dental health needs and confidence in the profession by promoting professional attitudes; sponsors travel to professional conferences.
 First-year students should contact Brenda Sanner and second-year students should contact Eileen Clark.

-Early Childhood Club
+Early Childhood Education Club (Harris Campus)

 Future Respiratory Therapists